The Method

 This is why suppression vectors are always 1–2 per ability while amplification can be 2–4.
 More amplification adds noise at the margin.
 More suppression compounds multiplicatively. each named failure mode eliminates an entire branch of incorrect outputs.

 Direct evidence of persistence: on ARC-AGI-3 (an interactive reasoning benchmark where the agent takes 25+ sequential actions), a single suppression signal (start_end_only_thinking) remained active for 24 steps with no re-injection.
-The scaffold's half-life equaled the entire game session.
+The injection's half-life equaled the entire game session.
 Suppression does not fire once and decay.
 It persists as a structural constraint across extended execution chains.
 Full trace data in the ARC-AGI-3 benchmark report.

 Reasoning Elasticity